connoringold-bao/frontend-guidelines/README.md

 ### Loops

 Don't use loops as they force you to use mutable objects.
-Rely on `array.prototype` methods.
+Rely on `array.prototype` or `lodash` methods.

 ```javascript
 // bad